GoogleCloudPlatform/dataflow-speech-redaction/README.md

 - Service Usage Admin
 - Storage Admin

-Give the user the role to impersonate the service account:
+Grant the following IAM role to the user that will impersonate the Service Account:
 - Workload Identity User

 **Use the following code snippet to grant necessary IAM permissions using gcloud:**